 The checkout system included basic information.
 (See table below).

-There is a Free Program That Does All of That?
+There is a Free Check Out System That Does All of That?

 What Could Go Wrong?